Frederica of Baden: Queen

 In the winter of 1806–1807, she joined the king in Malmö, where she hosted her sister Princess Marie of Baden, who was a refugee after having fled Napoleon's conquest of the Duchy of Brunswick.

 Frederica had no direct influence on the affairs of state, and does not seem to have been interested in them except when they affected her small circle of family and friends.
-She was, however, indirectly involved in politics through her family and especially through her mother, who reportedly affected her spouse against emperor Napoleon.
+She was, however, indirectly involved in politics through her family and especially through her mother, who reportedly influenced her spouse against emperor Napoleon.

 In 1807, during the War of the Fourth Coalition, Frederica intervened politically.
 Her sister, the Russian Empress, sent her a letter through their mother, writing that she should use her influence to advise the king to make peace with France, and that anything else would be a mistake.
 Frederica did make an attempt to accomplish this, but the king viewed it as an attempt to influence him in favor of Napoleon, and her interference in the matter caused a conflict between the two.
 In one political issue, Frederica took an interest during her marriage and successfully enforced her will, though her reason was not political.
-Already during the first years of their marriage, the king often spoke of his wish to abdicate in favor of a simple family as a private person life abroad.
-To this, Frederica always objected and did not hesitate to press her opinion, even when it led to arguments, but her main reason for this was reportedly that if her spouse abdicated, it would result in them having to leave their son, who would succeed his father, behind.
+Even during the first years of their marriage, the king often spoke of his wish to abdicate in favor of a simple life as a private person abroad.
+To this, Frederica always objected and did not hesitate to press her opinion, even when it led to arguments.
+Her main reason for this was reportedly that if her spouse abdicated, it would result in them having to leave their son, who would succeed his father, behind.